leddoo/rug/main.md

 - todo: restore usable v1.
     - renderer:
         - spall tracing.
-            - handle buffer full.
-                - notify writer.
-                - swap buffers.
-                - block or drop if both full.
-                - simulate write with sleep.
+            - write to file.
+                - set path in setup func.
+                - writer checks whether has file in each iter.
+                    - if not, checks global context for path.
+                    - if still no file, drop buffer and record that.
                 - write header.
                     - setup function.
-            - write to file.
-                - set path in setup func.
-                - thread ctx init before setup panics.
             - thread local temp buffer for arg formatting.
                 - prob use unsafe to gatekeep access.
+            - record & log drop/trunc events.
         - add spall tracing to rug.
         - port dynamic svg parser using xmlparser.
         - write tiger as image in example.